Botomir/Botomir/docs/RoleReactions.md

 Many servers choose to have roles that are assigned upon a user reacting to a message.
 You can set this up for your server using Botomir.

-To do so, Botomir requires the following permissions:
+To do so, Botomir requires the following permissions for the specified role channel:
 - Send messages
 - Manage messages
 - Add reactions